 AB 3205 - Every Teacher Should Be Able to Lock Their Doors in an Emergency

-I introduced a bill to require school districts to install indoor classroom locks in older schools.
+AB 3205 will require school districts to install indoor classroom locks in older schools.
 Schools built after 2012 are already required to have locks that lock from the inside of the classroom.
 The majority of California school buildings are more than 25 years old.
 In the event of a campus emergency, teachers in schools without indoor locks must go outside to lock their doors, leaving them vulnerable to threats or attacks.

 Our students are marching and organizing walkouts fighting for campus safety, and it is our responsibility to provide protection in both older and new schools.